Choosing a micro SD card for your Raspberry Pi is a mess.

 - The Samsung Evo ranks second in this test, even if it’s an old model.

 I’m a bit surprised to see that the Evo Plus get worse results than the Evo.

-- The SanDisk Ultra is really close from the SanDisk Extreme model, and even a little better at reading.
-The SanDisk Extreme is probably better for video, but it doesn’t make a big difference here with the cheapest model
+- The SanDisk Ultra is really close from the SanDisk Extreme model, and is even a little better at reading.
+The SanDisk Extreme is probably better for video, but it doesn’t make a big difference here with the cheapest model.

 - The Lexar SD card is far from all the other ones.
-I had no hope for the Kingston, but I thought that the Lexar 1000x will at least compete with SanDisk and Samsung
+I had no hope for the Kingston, but I thought that the Lexar 1000x would compete with SanDisk and Samsung.

 And to my surprise, yes:

-I will not analyze this graph as I’m not sure to understand the reason
+I will not analyze this graph as I’m not sure that I understand the reason.

-But the two first SanDisk models seems to get an awesome result compared to the others.
+But the two first SanDisk models seem to get an awesome result compared to the others.
 How is this possible?
-Let me know in the comments if you have any idea
+Let me know in the comments if you have an idea.

-I even tested several times to see if there is another reason but always found something similar
+I even tested several times to see if there is another reason but always received similar results

 In real life, what does it change exactly?

-My first idea was to test how much time does a big zip files to be extracted on each SD card, and give you the result as simple information
+My first idea was to test how much time does it take for a big zip file to be extracted on each SD card, and give you the result as simple information.